BrkRaw/brkraw/README.md

 - BART integration (for ZTE image)           - when my time is available

 ### Requirements
-- Linux or Mac OSX
+- Linux, Mac OSX, Windows 10 with Anaconda python 3.7 (pip install only)
 - tested at Python 3.7.6 only, compatible issue with python 2.7 (due to the re module, no plan for backward compatibility)

 ### Installation